• Resources

 You may be charged to copy medical records that verify your disability.
 Depending on your state, costs may include search fees, page fees, evidence fees, certification fees, and fees for X-rays, microfilm, and other media.

-Some states, like Alaska, Idaho, and South Dakota, don’t allow health care providers to charge for copying medical documents.
+Some states, like Alaska, Idaho, and South Dakota, don’t allow healthcare providers to charge for copying medical documents.
 Others have a maximum fee of up to $250.
 Most lawyers won’t ask clients to pay this expense until they win their disability cases.

 If your disability lawyer does ask you to pay in advance for expenses like copying documents, they must put your money in a trust account.
 Then, they have to tell you when they take out cash and return what’s left after your case is over.

+Disability lawyers may also include travel costs, such as going to hearings, in their fees.
+However, they will likely seek reimbursement for those expenses directly from the SSA.
 In addition, your disability lawyer can seek Equal Access to Justice Act (EAJ) fees if you appeal your claim.
 The government pays for that expense, too.

 Get free legal help (and a lawyer — only if you want one).